Kais3rP/react-text2speech/README.md

 ## Introduction

-A React Component that leverages WEB Speech API to implement a multi featured text reader/ text highlighter.
+A React Component that leverages WEB Speech API to implement a multi featured text reader/ text highlighter - Just 236kB of weight.

 ## Features: